StephenThacker/Simulation/README.md

 # Simulation
 Two dimensional and three dimensional physics based simulation of a projectile leaving a sling.
+Uses the kinematic equations for angular motion and standard motion.
   ![Figure1_prelaunch](https://github.com/StephenThacker/Simulation/assets/35053174/97e97a53-4e6a-43c6-b76a-7630747c7980)
 Fig 1: Position and Velocities of Projectile Before Leaving Sling